 Building the capacity of partner nation civilian and military institutions to provide essential services to civilian populations through civil-military engagement

 The DSCA leadership team oversees a dynamic workforce spanning expertise across the Security Cooperation (SC) spectrum.
-Under the leadership of the DSCA Director, Vice Admiral Joseph Rixey and the Acting Deputy Director, Mr. Jim Worm, DSCA’s Principal Directors are working to fulfill the goals and objectives laid out in DSCA’s strategic plan, Vision 2020.
+Under the leadership of the DSCA Director, Vice Admiral Joseph Rixey and the Deputy Director, Mr. Gregory Kausner, DSCA’s Principal Directors are working to fulfill the goals and objectives laid out in DSCA’s strategic plan, Vision 2020.
 Focused on continued process improvements of a diverse portfolio of security assistance and partner capacity building programs, DSCA’s Principal Directors lead their organizations in the assessment and implementation of SC processes, procedures, and policies across the SC community.
 They provide staff resources to the Integrated Regional Teams for execution of the day-to-day requirements of the SC mission.

 The purpose of this guide is to provide you, the Foreign Military Sales (FMS) customer, with a simplified overview of the process the United States (U.S.) uses to transfer defense articles and/or services from the U.S. to a friendly foreign governments or to specific international organizations.